 In compositions where there’s high contrast, using spot metering can give you a more accurate indication of how to set your exposure.
 You can place the spot that your meter will read from on the subject of your photo.
 Then you can set the shutter speed and aperture to ensure your main subject is well exposed.

-In some cameras spot metering is read from the same location the auto-focus point is positioned on.
-Other cameras it remains fixed in the center of the frame.
-With these cameras, you need to take more care so spot metering will give you an accurate reading.
+In some cameras, spot metering is read from the same location the auto-focus point is positioned on.
+In other cameras, it remains fixed in the center of the frame.
+With these cameras, you need to take more care, so spot metering will give you an accurate reading.

 I use spot metering frequently.
-So much so, I have set one of the front function buttons on my camera to switch my metering mode to spot when I press it.
-This makes if very easy to change modes without taking the camera from my eye.
+So much so that I have set one of the front function buttons on my camera to switch my metering mode to spot when I press it.
+This makes it very easy to change modes without taking the camera from my eye.

 I like being able to change metering modes from average metering to spot metering so effortlessly.
 This allows me to double-check my exposure is going to be correct for the subject I am photographing.